 Friction builds up along faults because the two sides are pushed very tightly together.
 If the force of friction exceeds the forces moving the earth, the two sides will become "locked," so they stop creeping.
 When this happens, tension builds up along the fault line until the force of movement is great enough to overcome the force of friction.
 Then the pieces of earth suddenly "snap" into place, releasing a large amount of energy that causes earthquakes in the earth's crust.

 Many scientists estimate that there is enough tension built up along some locked California faults, that when they do finally slip, the earthquake will be extremely powerful.
-The Hayward Fault particularly concerns these scientists because it runs under heavily populated areas in and around Los Angeles.
+The Hayward Fault particularly concerns these scientists because it runs under heavily populated areas around San Francisco.

 The notion that part of California will break off was likely inspired by the San Andreas fault.
 After all, since the fault goes right through California, one part of the state is on the Pacific plate and one is on the North American plate.
 If those plates are moving in different directions, it make sense that the two pieces of California will move in different directions too.

 And this is indeed the case.
 But, even in a massive shift along the fault, the plates travel an incredibly short distance -- a matter of feet in the most extreme shifts.
 The tension cannot build up to the point that one entire mass of land will shift many miles in relation to another one, so you will not see any sizable piece of land breaking away from another.
 Instead, the pieces of land will move away from each other very slowly, taking millions of years to make large scale changes.
 One end of California may slowly drift so that it is eventually under water, but this can hardly be construed as "sinking into the ocean."